domscontent/domscontent.github.io/_pages/about.md

 **Hey.
 My name’s Dom.**

 I am a b2b marketer by day, and a busy rookie dad by night.
+I'm from the UK, in southern england.

 *This is my digital diary, a personal development log, and a place to share what I’m learning.*